 Information, communications, and operational technology (ICT/OT) users rely on a complex, globally distributed, and interconnected supply chain ecosystem to provide highly refined, cost-effective, and reusable solutions.
 This ecosystem is composed of various entities with multiple tiers of outsourcing, diverse distribution routes, assorted technologies, laws, policies, procedures, and practices, all of which interact to design, manufacture, distribute, deploy, use, maintain, dispose of, and otherwise manage products and services.
+These aspects of the supply chain include IT, OT, Communications, Internet of Things (IoT), and Industrial IoT.

 NIST is responsible for developing reliable and practical standards, guidelines, tests, and metrics to help protect non-national security federal information and communications infrastructure.
 Private sector and other government organizations also rely heavily on these NIST-produced resources.
 That includes organizations developing or using information, communications, and operational technologies which depend upon complex, globally distributed and interconnected supply chains.
-These supply chains cover the entire life cycle from research and development, design, and manufacturing to acquisition, delivery, integration, operations and maintenance, and disposal.

 NIST has given several grants to conduct research in this area as well as to develop a web-based risk assessment and collaboration tool.